 Some sellers go on the market with the initial intention of selling, but once they are in the process, they realize

 - that it can require a lot of work on their part to produce information and be available for questions/meetings, and

 - they are shortly going to be out of a job

 This can cause some sellers to develop a decent case of cold feet.
 It can also cause a seller to be defensive, as constant requests for more financial information can give the impression that the buyer is trying to dig up dirt on the business.

 This, of course, is not the case.
 Buying a business is a huge decision, and most buyers are going to want a thorough look at any business before they pull the trigger.

 If your broker is really good about answering your questions, is prompt with returning phone calls and emails and has been forthcoming about the issues they may be having with the other side – then their hands are probably are tied.
-If it takes your broker ten days to return your phone calls, then yes, you might need a new broker.
+If it takes your broker ten days to return your phone calls, then yes, the problem is likely the broker.

 As with everything in a business transaction, a good dose of patience will go a long way.
 This does not mean, however, that you have to sit around and wait for a seller to deliver information they have no intention of ever giving you.
 Talk to your broker if you have concerns about time frame issues, and understand that sometimes there really isn’t anything a broker can do to speed up the process.

 Are you a buyer who is having a hard time getting information out of sellers?
-Are you concerned that the issue may be with your current broker and not with the seller?
+Do you have questions about whether the issue may be with your current broker and not with the seller?
 Please feel free to leave us a comment or question here, and we will be happy to assist you.